sohbatSandhu/Lingo-Exchange/README.md

 ##### **Timeline:** Mar 15 - Mar 22
 ##### **GUI Components:**
 - Text inputs for language and dialect
-- Implement a search button to display relevant resources
+- Implement a "search" button to display relevant resources
 - Implement a dropdown section that displays the description of the resources and the author, developer, or URL

 ### **Task 2:** Interface for the user to choose and complete exercise questions.